Who should handle the hosting bill

 If you decide to handle their billing information, it’s important to make sure you have your client’s information under lock and key!
 Afterall, it takes a lot of trust to give someone your password.

 I’d recommend this method if it’s a one-time exception for your grandma’s website.
-Other than that, it’s really not the best idea to handle your client’s information.
+Other than that, it’s really not the best idea to directly handle your client’s credit card or financial information.

 Let your clients take care of everything